Quantum-circuit algorithms for many-body topological invariant and Majorana zero mode

 with the quantum simulator, qulacs~\cite{Suzuki2021}, in the classical computer.

 As the optimization method, we use the (dual) simulated annealing (SA) and Broyden--Fletcher--Goldfarb--Shanno (BFGS) algorithms served by the python library SciPy~\cite{Virtanen2020}.
 The SA calculation is used to prepare appropriate initial angles $\{\bm{\tht}_{j,m},\vtht_{j,m}\}$ for the BFGS calculation, avoiding the local minima.
-Nevertheless, we sometimes failed to obtain the global energy minimum, so that we regard the minimal-energy state in 10-times trials including both the SA and BFGS optimizations starting with random initial angles, as the ground state.
+Nevertheless, we sometimes failed to obtain the global energy minimum, so that we regard the minimal-energy state in 10 times trials including both the SA and BFGS optimizations starting with random initial angles, as the GS.
 For optimization of the BFGS method, we set the acceptable error $\Del E<10^{-8}$, where $\Del E$ is the energy difference between current and previous iterations in the main loop of the BFGS method.

-\Figref{den} shows the energy differences between the VQE and the exact-diagonalization (ED) method for various points in the model-parameter space of the 12-site XYZ spin chain.
-In \figref{den}, (a,b) left, (c-e) center, and (f-h) right panels show the XY anisotropy, the magnetic field, and the Ising term (namely, the Coulomb interaction in the Kitaev chain) dependencies of the energy difference, respectively, with fixed other parameters.
-The energy difference is basically smaller with even parity than odd parity.
-We consider that the reason is because the initial state before unitary operations in the QC (i.e., $\ket{\mrm{i}_\pm}$) is not uniform with odd parity but with even parity.
-Nevertheless, we can confirm that when the number of layers is large enough, the energy difference becomes small enough, e.g., $E_{\mrm{VQE}}-E_{\mrm{ED}}\lesssim 10^{-4}$ for $M\geq 4$ except for the odd-parity state with large $J_z$.
-The ground state with large $J_z$ is the so-called Schr\"odinger's cat state~\cite{Miao2017}, which is the superposition of macroscopic classical state like $(\ket{\uar\uar\cdots\uar}\pm\ket{\dar\dar\cdots\dar})/\sqrt{2}$.
-The Schr\"odinger's cat state may require many swap operations, resulting in the worse energy difference with large $J_z$.
-However, the verification is out of scope in this paper, because the large $J_z$ region is the topologically-trivial phase, so that we leave it to future research.
+\Figref{den} shows the number of layers ($M$) dependence of GS energy differences between the parity-selected VQE and ED methods for various points in the model-parameter space of the 12-site XYZ spin chain.
+The left, center, and right panels in \figref{den} show the XY anisotropy ($J_y$), the magnetic field ($h_z$), and the Ising term ($J_z$) dependencies, respectively, with fixed other parameters, corresponding to those in \figref{ed}.
+Firstly, we can see the good convergence of the GS energies obtained by the parity-selected VQE method; the energy differences from the ED method are almost smaller than $10^{-3}$.
+However, the energy difference with odd parity (open symbol) is basically larger than even parity (close symbol) for each BC.
+The reason might be that the initial state before unitary operations in the QC (i.e., $\ket{\mrm{i}_\pm}$) is not uniform with odd parity but with even parity.
+Additionally, the energy convergence with large $J_z$ [\figref{den}(g-i)] looks worse, as compared with other parameters.
+The GS with large $J_z$ is the so-called Schr\"odinger's cat state~\cite{Miao2017}, which is the superposition of macroscopic classical state like $(\ket{\uar\uar\cdots\uar}\pm\ket{\dar\dar\cdots\dar})/\sqrt{2}$.
+Since the Schr\"odinger's cat state may require many swap operations, the energy difference is worse with large $J_z$ in the shallow QCs.
+However, the verification is basically out of scope in this paper, because the large $J_z$ region is the topologically-trivial phase, so that we leave it to future research.